MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-identity-verification.md

 | Azure Account, optional for Azure MFA billing | Azure Account, optional for Azure MFA billing |

 >[!IMPORTANT]
->For Windows on-premises deployment, the Windows Server Domain Controller **must be** version 2016 or later, and must be deployed once per domain.
+>For Windows on-premises deployment, at least one Windows Server Domain Controller 2016 is required for each domain in case you have several domains.